apppresser/AppPush-Encode-Custom-URL-Filter/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. AppPush must be active too

-Please visit there to configure the AppPush extension settings.

 == Changelog ==

 = 1.0.0 =